AlexGilleran/natural-healing-way/content/stress-based-illnesses.md

 ---
-title: Stress Based Illnesses | Natural Healing
+title: Stress Based Illnesses
+description: At Natural Healing we treat your stress, depression or fatigue not just as another chemical in your body, but rather in the whole context of your body’s holistic physical and emotional wellbeing.
+Our therapists have treated various cases of stress, fatigue and depression and recommend a treatment combination of Shiatsu massage, acupuncture, herbs and meridian alignment, depending on your circumstances.
 ---

 # Stress Based Illnesses